 The post-war period was a dynamic era, and there was an intense desire to create new forms of expression, make a clean break with obsolete ideals.
 The view on children and child-rearing was in a process of far-reaching change.
 Children’s books became an arena in which many artists could explore new ideas, and a playful aesthetics with close ties to the formal experimentation of the avant-garde came to the fore.
 Ingrid Vang Nyman was one of the pioneers.
 Her colours are strong and clear.
 Well aware of the possibilities of modern printing techniques, she often used patterns and patches of colour to create a sense of space and perspective in her pictures.
 In children’s books, this was a radical innovation.

 Today, most people who grew up in or live in Sweden are familiar with her illustrations.
 Considering how famous her images are, Vang Nyman herself is relatively unknown.
-This exhibition presents not only her short but influential production as an illustrator of children’s books, but also her achievements as an artist, comics creator and trailblazer in the discussion about artists’ working conditions.
-Around 200 works – children’s book illustrations, paintings, sketches and sculptures as well as original prints, book editions and letters – are included in the exhibition.
-Come and explore Vang Nyman’s unique visual world, and discover an artistic legacy that appeals to young and old alike.
+The exhibition presented not only her short but influential production as an illustrator of children’s books, but also her achievements as an artist, comics creator and trailblazer in the discussion about artists’ working conditions.
+Around 200 works – children’s book illustrations, paintings, sketches and sculptures as well as original prints, book editions and letters – was included in the exhibition.